marcelm/cutadapt/README.md

 * Cutadapt is again compatible with Python 3.
 * U characters in the adapter sequence are automatically converted to T.
 * Do not run Cython at installation time unless the --cython option is provided.
+* Add the option -u/--cut, which can be used to unconditionally remove a number of bases from the beginning or end of each read.

 v1.4
 ----